Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-q3VwDMvfbTM.md

 ### Transcript

-> uh any secondary maps or planets plan no no no plans for that
+> any secondary maps or planets plan no no no plans for that